Saint Johns

 Last Update: February 2007

 As part of my business, I frequently write stories and articles for my dance studio web site.
-The SSQQ Newsletter for example has served a key part in the expansion of my business.
+Thanks to the Internet, the SSQQ Newsletter and the SSQQ Web Site have served a key part in the expansion of my business.
+I write stories about the studio and see interest about the studio's activities increase in the process.

-I get some nice compliments from time to time on these stories.
-People say I am an excellent writer and I have a good
+I get some nice compliments from time to time on my stories.
+People say I am an excellent writer and are impressed with my

 vocabulary.
-I tell these people without hesitation that I owe these skills to the magnificent education I received at Saint Johns School here in Houston.
+I tell these people without hesitation that I owe these skills to the magnificent education I received at Saint John's School here in Houston.
+And I mean it - this school is incredible.

 I went to Saint Johns from 1959 till graduation in 1968.
 To this day I consider the education I received from SJS to be the single biggest break I received in my entire life.

-I already said how grateful I am for my Saint Johns education, but there is more to the story.
+I have already explained how grateful I am for my Saint Johns education, but there is more to the story.
 Saint Johns did more than simply teach me reading, writing, and arithmetic.
 Although this place is scorned by some as catering only to the rich, I know from first-hand experience this school has a big heart too.
 Due to my broken home, I was a very angry kid.
 I was always getting into trouble and fought their discipline tooth and nail.
 Thank goodness the administration showed infinite patience with me.
-I believe that my teachers saw that under my thin skin I was really trying hard to succeed at their school.
-I can think of a dozen different mentors who played a roll in guiding a potential delinquent toward a more constructive path.
+I believe that my teachers saw that under my thin skin I was really trying hard to succeed at their school

 THE MASCOT DILEMMA OF THE ST JOHNS REBELS